 So the atheist boasting of their scientific rationality and their evolutionism can tell you nothing whatever about the ultimate origins of the World or, therefore, of humanity.
 Or as Stephen Hawking wrote in a moment of candor about the physicists' Holy Grail, "the theory of everything," we don't know what it is "that breathes fire into the equations" or why "the universe goes to all the bother of existing."

-Which means that for all their scientism, the atheists have no more idea than anyone else about why the universe or, therefore, humanity exists.
+Which means that for all their scientism, the atheists have no more idea than anyone else about why the universe, or hence humanity, exists.
 In reality, therefore, the position of the atheists is simply this: they reject as meaningless and worthless rubbish the Bible, the Koran and the Gitas and other Holy writings of the World's religious faiths because they are not founded on science, which as we've just established, has nothing to say about the creation of the world.

 But there's no reason for intellectual conceit in rejecting the truth of the Holy books.
 Obviously, as a literal account of the origin of the World, Genesis is bunk.
 Equally, as the portrait of an omniscient and benevolent creator, the Old Testament fails totally.
 On any objective reading of the Bible, Yahweh is a vain, ignorant, sadistic racist.
 But so what?
 Who's claiming the Bible represents historical truth, or the morality of America's new religion of Political Correctness?
 Well some ignorant people exploited by television evangelists may believe the former, and some crackpot liberal Christians, the Archbishop of Canterbury, for example, may try to believe the latter.
 But any half educated person or reasonable intelligence knows that Holy scripture is neither history nor an old fashioned version of political correctness.
 Rather, it is a collection of myths, rules of conduct, songs, poetry and words of wisdom that promote group survival and facilitate collaboration among strangers within a faith community.
 The great religions embody the codes of conduct that created the moral framework within which the World's great civilizations have survived over the course of the last several thousand years.